-The EXPIRE Act's requirement to use private collectors would needlessly expose taxpayers to abuses by the single most-complained about industry in the financial sector.
-Year after year, the Federal Trade Commission receives more complaints about debt collectors than any other specific industry, over 200,000 complaints filed just in 2013.
-The highest number of consumer complaints filed with the Consumer Financial Protection Bureau (CFPB) involve debt collection practices, over 30,000 in just 6 months (including 167 against The CBE Group, one of the the private collectors used in the mid-2000s to collect IRS debt).
+Section 52106's requirement to use private collectors would needlessly expose taxpayers to abuses by the single most-complained about industry in the financial sector.
+Year after year, the Federal Trade Commission receives more complaints about debt collectors than any other specific industry, over 200,000 complaints filed in 2013.
+The Consumer Financial Protection Bureau (CFPB) has reported that, for the past 22 months, the most-complained-about financial product or service has been debt collection, constituting 32 percent of complaints filed with the CFPB last month.
+In total, the CFPB has received 163,000 complaints involving debt collection, including 458 against The CBE Group, one of the private collectors used in the mid-2000s to collect IRS debt.

 Indeed, we have seen numerous abuses by private debt collectors used to collect another type of government debt - student loans.
 Common problems include aggressive and abusive collection tactics, and failure to accurately inform borrowers of their rights.
 In many cases, private collectors do not know about (or claim not to know about) borrowers' rights, such as the right to loan cancellation or an affordable repayment plan.
-Other times, as a GAO report issued just last month documented, private collectors gave inaccurate or misleading information about borrowers' rights and options.
-We fear the same will happen with private debt collectors and IRS tax debts, and that collectors will fail to inform taxpayers of their rights to certain programs, such as an Offer in Compromise.
+Other times, as a 2014 GAO report documented, private collectors gave inaccurate or misleading information about borrowers' rights and options.
+We fear the same will happen again with private collection of IRS tax debts, and that collectors will fail to inform taxpayers of their rights to certain programs, such as an Offer in Compromise.
 Indeed, the abuses by private collectors in student loan collection are so bad that one of the top priorities for consumer advocates working on student loan issues is terminating the use of private collectors.
-The use of private collectors also disproportionately burdens low-income taxpayers.
-A study by the National Taxpayer Advocate found that the average income of taxpayers assigned to private collectors during the mid-2000s was significantly less than the income levels of taxpayers whose cases were worked by IRS employees.
-Moreover, the study found almost a quarter of the taxpayers referred to the private collectors probably receive the Earned Income Tax Credit (EITC), a much higher rate than that of the total taxpayer population.